aymericbeaumet/blog/_drafts/developers-please-nurture-your-coding-experience.md

 unsplash: https://unsplash.com/photos/Nw1Y7EAsrQk
 ---

 Whether you are writing code for a living, or just enjoying it as a hobby, it is very likely you are spending a good portion of your day on a computer if you are reading this article.
-Actually, what I'm describing in this article not only applies to code, so keep going even if you are not a programmer.
+Actually, what I'm describing here not only applies to code, so keep going even if you are not a programmer.

 I see writing code as an art.
 An art where we would each approach it from a different perspective, playing with the tools we are being offered.
 We all evolve at a different level of the stack.
 And yet, we conceptually all work very similarly: editing some code in a form or another to make the machines behave as we expect.

 What is the only interface between you and the code you write?
 Your machine.
 Your workstation.
 Your work environment.
 That's what enabling you to write code.

 I believe taking ownership of one's environment is a key facet of becoming a better engineer.
 Some people would argue it brings a productivity boost.
 While that might be true, I believe the main reason to get to know your environment is to move potential obstacles out of the way.
 And let your thoughts flow as efficiently as possible from your brain to your code.
+The productivity boost is a consequence, not a mean in itself.

 We should all get to know our environments.
 Caring about it is not only beneficial for you.
 It is also beneficial for your coworkers and any person you will work with.
 Not only that, but it will give you a better intuition of what represents a good or bad environment, and that always comes handy.

-## Your journey

-So you want to start improving your work environment, where should you start?
-Well, your journey has already begun.
+Your journey has already begun.
 You already have a work environment.
 You already took inspiration from your peers.
 You are already using tools developed by people that happen to be improving their environment in a way that suits your needs.

-I remember I started to code with PHP in the early 2000s, on a Windows XP machine with [Notepad++](https://notepad-plus-plus.org/) and Firefox.
-Even though that seems like a distant past now, this was the beginning of my journey, and who knows where I'm going to be 10 or 20 years down the road.

-The best way to start is by identifying pain points.
+I usually start by introspecting my workflow to identify pain points.
 Where are you wasting your time?
 Look at the tasks you are doing the most frequently, and try to optimize them.
 Look at the chores that feel the most daunting to you, and automate them away.

-.
-But I've seen people painfully repeating the same behaviors over and over.
-If that's your case: you can fix it.
-Identify the problems, find solutions, apply those solutions.

-instrospection

-Every moment of this journey is a blessing that will make you better at your craft.
+## Practical advices

-Don't make your stack complicated.
-When you can, [choose simplicity over complexity](https://www.youtube.com/watch?v=SxdOUGdseq4).
+**Don't make your stack complicated.** When you can, [choose simplicity over complexity](https://www.youtube.com/watch?v=SxdOUGdseq4).
 Find the smallest set of tools required to do the job.
 Remove the tools you don't need.

-Find ways to integrate your tools together
+**Find ways to integrate your tools together.** Having a small set of tools that you master and know how to make them talk to each other is immensely useful, and very satisfying.
+The [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) applies here.

-Challenge your existing stack on a regular basis.
+**Challenge your existing stack on a regular basis.**

-Keep digging for ways to improve it.
+**Keep digging for ways to improve it.**

-Know when to stop, but understand the limitations of your workflow.
+**Know when to stop, but understand the limitations of your workflow.**

 Get to know these tools really well, and find ways to integrate them together.

-## Practical examples
+## My experience

-These are some down to earth examples of situations I've improved in my workflow over the last few years.
+I've started to code back in 2005.
+I was using Windows XP with Firefox and [Notepad++](https://notepad-plus-plus.org/) at the time.
+Over the years, I've gathered a lot of diverse experiences on various work environments.
+And I want to talk about a few situations which I've identified as problematic and improved in my workflow.

 The first one I want to mention is about my keyboard.
 I found myself doing a lot of typos when typing, so I looked it up and tried to find a solution.
 The first thing that comes up on the topic is to learn to touch type (I couldn't recommend [keybr.com](https://www.keybr.com/) enough).
 But then my brain my tickled, if I'm ready to spend time to improve my typing skills, is there more I could do?
 It turns out you can, and long story short, I ultimately settled on using the [Colemak layout](https://colemak.com/).